kojiromike/magento-retail-order-management/docs/INSTALL.md

 ### Required Information

-The following information will be provided to you by eBay Enterprise
+The following information will be provided to you by eBay Enterprise:

 - Catalog Id
 - Client Id